 Step Three: Continuous Surveillance Testing

-In order to maintain the healthiest environment possible, the School has further contracted with Fairview Hospital to provide a series of ongoing on-campus tests throughout the fall semester.
+In order to maintain the healthiest environment possible, the School will provide a series of ongoing on-campus PCR tests throughout the second semester in partnership with the Broad Institute.
 This will include a second and third test for the entire Berkshire community during the first 2 to 3 weeks on campus.
-Thereafter, Fairview is scheduled to run a series of weekly tests from a smaller sample of the entire community, with emphasis on those who come and go on a daily basis.
+Thereafter, we are scheduled to run a series of weekly tests from a smaller sample of the entire community, with emphasis on those who come and go on a daily basis.

-With this continuous program of testing, the hope is to eradicate the virus from our campus early on and keep it that way.
-Berkshire benefits from its remote location in southwestern Massachusetts, a low incidence of the virus locally, and a single access driveway.
-With an early repetition of testing (once on arrival and twice more for everyone within the early first and second weeks of school), and continuous random testing thereafter, combined with the many safety protocols established, we hope to create and maintain a safe environment for your children to learn and grow.
+With an early repetition of testing (once on arrival and twice more for everyone within the early first and second weeks of the second semester), and continuous random testing thereafter, combined with the many safety protocols established, we hope to create and maintain a safe environment for your children to learn and grow.

 Test Plan Summary: